Chicago Abdominoplasty FAQs

 An abdominoplasty is a procedure that removes excess fat and skin, and in most cases restores weakened or separated muscles creating an

 abdomen that is smoother and firmer.
 The most common causes of excessive skin and sagginess include: Pregnancy, Aging, Significant fluctuations in weight, Heredity and Prior surgery.
 An abdominoplasty generally takes between 3 to 4 hours of operative time.

 It should be noted that an abdominoplasty is not a substitute for weight loss or an appropriate exercise program.
 Also an abdominoplasty cannot correct stretch marks that are not located on the areas of excess skin that will be excised.

 Who is a good candidate for an abdominoplasty?

-The best candidates for a Chicago abdominoplasty are persons who are at a stable weight, are physically healthy and do not smoke.
+The best candidates for an abdominoplasty are persons who are at a stable weight, are physically healthy and do not smoke.
 Abdominoplasty surgery is not for someone who constantly fluctuates in their weight or is considering getting pregnant.